Annamarie2019/ExampleDApps/README.md

 ### Cross chain token

-This dApp mints some token at source-chain and has it sent to destination-chain.
+This dapp mints some token at source-chain and has it sent to destination-chain.

-1. To deploy the dApp, run:
+1. To deploy the dapp, run:

 `node scripts/deploy examples/cross-chain-token [<local|testnet>]`